 Only the Normal and Large Programme template forms should be used for the preparation of proposals.
-An observing programme, as described in a single proposal, may consist of several runs, e.g. for observations with different instruments, or to be executed in different observing modes or at different epochs for Visitor Mode observations.
+An observing programme, as described in a single proposal, may consist of several runs, e.g., for observations with different instruments, or to be executed in different observing modes or at different epochs for Visitor Mode observations.
 Proposals for Visitor Mode observations (Section 5.1) must request time in nights, proposals for Service Mode observations (Section 5.2) must request time in hours.
 Note that any given proposal may request a mix of Visitor/Service Mode observations provided that they are split into separate runs.
+The definition of a single run differs for Service Mode and Visitor Mode observations; further guidelines are available in Section 2.2.1.

-• Please note: All proposers (Service and Visitor Mode) must include time for all overheads (telescope + instrument) in their proposals (see the Overheads webpage).
+Please note: All proposers (Service and Visitor Mode) must include time for all overheads (telescope + instrument) in their proposals (see the Overheads webpage).